ayushzenith/ayushzenith/README.md

 # Hello 👋

+Some exciting work coming soon from me:
+- Synthetic Dataset Quality Metric to score the quality of your synthetic data! - Paper coming soon to a conference near you (hopefully)
+-

 - 💬 Ask me about anything?
-I doubt you will get the answer you are looking for tho...
 - 📫 How to reach me: [here](https://github.com/ayushzenith/ayushzenith/issues)
 - 😄 Wanna learn about me? [ayushzenith.me](https://ayushzenith.me/)